MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 }
 ```

-On hitch is that the module needs to be safe for concurrent access, it needs to be both `Send` + `Sync`.
+One hitch is that the module needs to be safe for concurrent access, it needs to be both `Send` + `Sync`.

 Remembering that the objective is to build a `file` that is backed by just bytes (a `Vec<u8>` being most convenient),
 creating a `RustProcRamFile(Vec<u8>)` won't cut it.